adamsilver/fdpb/03-Book-A-Flight.md

 GDS says *if you ask for a date exactly as it’s shown on a passport, credit card or similar item, make the fields match the format of the original.
 This will make it easier for users to copy it across accurately.*

 We applied this guidance to the expiry date field, in chapter 2.
-We gave users a text box that expects a number matching the format on their card.
+That is the text box expects a number, matching the format on their card.
 Users simply copy what they see.

 ### Memorable dates